crabtools-rs/lucide-svg-rs/README.md

 lucide-svg-rs is a Rust library + command-line tool for working with [Lucide](https://lucide.dev) SVG icons both online and **offline**.
-All icons are shipped in a local `icons/` directory — no network access required.
+All icons are shipped in a local `icons.tar.gz` file — no network access required.

 <img width="800" height="533" alt="lucide-svg-rs" src="https://github.com/user-attachments/assets/f9b3e74a-d5d7-46b7-a8fc-cd03f8949035" />